statisticalbiotechnology/dsbook/dsbook/network/gsea.md

 In the analysis here we use the [KEGG](https://www.genome.jp/kegg/) database's definition of metabolomic pathways.
 This choice can easily be changed to other databases such as GO.

 Here we select to use the $q$ values below $10^{-12}$ as an input for the analysis.
-First we select this as our gene_list, and then we calculate the overlap of the gene list to all the pathwauys in KEGG.
+First we select this as our gene_list, and then we calculate the overlap of the gene list to all the pathways in KEGG.

 ```{code-cell} ipython3
 import gseapy as gp